AFLplusplus/AFLplusplus/README.md

 All labels are explained in [docs/status_screen.md](docs/status_screen.md)

-#### b) Using multiple cores
+#### b) Using multiple cores/threads

-If you want to seriously fuzz then use as many cores as possible to fuzz your target.
+If you want to seriously fuzz then use as many cores/threads as possible to fuzz your target.

-On the same machine - due to the nature how afl++ works - there is a maximum number of CPU cores that are useful, more and the overall performance degrades instead.
-This value depends on the target and the limit is between 24 and 64 cores per machine.
+On the same machine - due to the nature how afl++ works - there is a maximum number of CPU cores/threads that are useful, more and the overall performance degrades instead.
+This value depends on the target and the limit is between 48 and 96 cores/threads per machine.

 There should be one main fuzzer (`-M main` option) and as many secondary fuzzers (eg `-S variant1`) as you cores that you use.